Table of Contents

 Healthcare Access and Disease Burden

-Poor health is both a cause and a consequence of poverty.
-Illness reduces productivity, drains savings, and prevents children from attending school.
-Geographic barriers exacerbate the problem: in remote villages, the nearest clinic may be hours away by foot, and medicines are often unavailable.
-Maternal mortality rates in rural Niger or Afghanistan are orders of magnitude higher than in urban centers.
-Vector-borne diseases like malaria and sleeping sickness are concentrated in tropical lowlands where poor drainage and lack of prophylactic measures allow mosquitoes to thrive.
-The World Health Organization notes that over 90% of malaria deaths occur in sub-Saharan Africa, and the disease costs the continent an estimated $12 billion in lost productivity each year.
+Vector-borne diseases like malaria and sleeping sickness disproportionately affect tropical lowlands where poor drainage and lack of preventive measures allow mosquitoes and other disease vectors to thrive.
+The World Health Organization (WHO) notes that over 90% of malaria deaths occur in sub-Saharan Africa, costing the continent an estimated $12 billion annually in lost productivity.
 When healthcare is inaccessible, treatable conditions become chronic and push families into destitution.

 Infrastructure: Roads, Electricity, and Water